GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 installs everything from package-lock or package if not found, package.json has priority if in conflict with lock file (in that case package-lock will be updated as well)

 - `--ignore-scripts` disables running scripts like postinstall defined in the target package.json, download only
 - `--production` install only production dependencies (not devDependencies)

 ## `npm i pac`

 installs or updates "pac" at highest compatible version according to package.json defined range or latest if it is not there yet and will be saved in package.json package-lock

 - `-D` as devDependency
 - `-g` run command globally

+### install as an alias

+`npm i alias@npm:actualused`

+Allows you to import "alias" in your code while actually importing the "actualused"

 ## `npm update pac`